iterative/dvc.org/content/docs/command-reference/plots/show.md

 ## Example: Vega specification file

-In many automation scenarios (like CI/CD for ML), it is convenient to have the [Vega specification](https://vega.github.io/vega/docs/specification/) file instead of a rendered HTML plot file.
+In many automation scenarios (like CI/CD for ML), it is convenient to output the [Vega specification](https://vega.github.io/vega/docs/specification/) file instead of rendering an HTML plot.
 For example, to generating another image format like PNG or JPEG, or to include it differently into a web/mobile app.
 The `--show-vega` option prevents wrapping this plot spec in HTML.
 Note that the resulting file is JSON: